noteed/nginx-hackage/README.md

 # Hackage mirror as static files

 Generate a static web site acting as a local Hackage server.
-The offered packages are currently a subset of the real Hackage, tailored for Reesd.
-This can be changed easily.
+The offered packages are currently a subset of the real Hackage, managed by a manually edited file.

 ## Index